juliangut/generator-barephp/README.md

 * Scrutinizer integration
 * StyleCI integration
 * Editorconfig integration
-* Testing environment already set up and integrated with Grunt
+* Testing environment already set up and integrated into Grunt
-* QA utilities (PHP linting, PHPUnit, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated with Grunt
+* QA utilities (Linting, PHPUnit, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated into Grunt
 * Basic documentation structure in Markdown
-* License selector
+* License selection

 > And more to come